The best babywearing slings and wraps: Tried and tested for comfort and safety

 Cons

-• Some parents found it to have too much stretch
+• Some parents found the fabric to have too much stretch

 • Style